-The Office of the Procurement Ombudsman
+The Office of the Procurement Ombud

-The Office of the Procurement Ombudsman (OPO) is a neutral and independent organization of the Government of Canada that helps resolve contracting disputes between businesses and the federal government.
+The Office of the Procurement Ombud is a neutral and independent organization of the Government of Canada that helps resolve contracting disputes between businesses and the federal government.
 We investigate complaints and provide dispute resolution services to help parties get back to business when issues arise.
 We also review widespread federal contracting issues and provide recommendations on how to improve them.

 - Have an issue with the award of a contract?